filiptibell/async-language-server/README.md

 A higher-level abstraction on top of [async-lsp] with good defaults and a streamlined integration with [tokio] for stdio / tcp transports.

-Designed specifically for making language servers with less boilerplate and handling of text documents, while still being as efficient as possible - using the excellent [ropey] library for fast incremental document updates.
+Designed specifically for making language servers with less boilerplate and handling of text documents.
+More specifically, this crate:

+- Uses the excellent [ropey] library for fast incremental document updates.
+- Automatically negotiates encoding, supporting any of UTF-8, UTF-16, and UTF-32.
+- Transparently changes encoding of requests & responses to & from UTF-8.

 ## Additional Features